AngleProtocol/angle-docs/guides/app-guides/README.md

 ![Impersonator](/.gitbook/assets/impersonator.png)

-Obviously, it is not possible to confirm any transaction while connected on the app through an external address.
+Obviously, it is not possible to confirm any transaction while connected to the app through an external address.
 However, you can simulate transactions from other addresses with Tenderly directly on the app.

 #### Transaction simulator with Tenderly

 In the App menu, you can see an eye to the right of your address.
-When lighted, you won't be prompted to confirm the transactions, but you will be redirected on Tenderly where they will be simulated and you will see a summary.
+When lighted, you won't be prompted to confirm the transactions, but you will be redirected to Tenderly where they will be simulated and you will see a summary.

 This can be very useful if you're looking to test the app without actually passing transactions.
-It can helps you make sure that you are not getting scammed and that transactions are happening as they should.
+It can help you make sure that you are not getting scammed and that transactions are happening as they should.

 When impersonating another address, the simulation mode is active by default.